-If you’re going out of town on a business or personal trip, you’ll likely need to rent a car while you’re there.
+If you’re going out of town on a personal trip, you’ll likely need to rent a car while you’re there.
 With many credit cards, if you book your rental car using your card, you will be insured in the event of an accident.
 If your card doesn’t offer this coverage, the rental car company will offer you additional insurance.
 But does this insurance cover every situation you’ll be in?

-This can be important coverage for drivers who do not own a car and or do not own a car insurance policy.
+This can be important coverage for drivers who do not own a car or a car insurance policy.
 If you are an insured driver, you are most likely covered automatically by your car insurance.
 Check with your own auto insurance policy to determine whether additional excess coverage is already provided.

 Purchasing Additional Liability Insurance

-Purchasing your state's minimum liability coverage is never recommended.
+Purchasing your state's minimum liability coverage may not cover the costs you incur in an accident.
 Preferred liability limits are 100,000/300,000.
 Up to $100,000 pays out per person and up to $300,000 per accident is allowed to pay out with these limits.
 Higher limits are available and recommended depending on your assets.